Australian Home Electricity Information

 When electricity supply metering are an issue, contact your electricity provider or STATE ELECTRICITY OMBUDSMAN.

 Quantity Based Tariff

-See this report A HIDDEN REASON YOUR ELECTRICITY BILL RISES on our blog.
+See this report A HIDDEN REASON YOUR ELECTRICITY BILL RISES

 Understanding The Aussie Home Electricity Bill